pdx-tools/pdx-tools/README.md

 - **eu4game**: Rust library for computing EU4 achievements and for exposing information only found in game files.
 - **map**: Project that contains the WebGL2 map shaders and logic for interacting with shaders.
 It is a standalone module, so that contributors can quickly iterate on shader and WebGL2 implementations without instantiating a dev environment.
 - **schemas**: flatbuffer schema for communicating game data efficiently to the browser
-- **tarsave**: Utility crate that detects if a eu4 save file has been converted into a tarsave.
-A tarsave, much like it sounds, is a [tarball](https://en.wikipedia.org/wiki/Tar_(computing)) with every file from a zip transferred into the archive.
-Tarsaves allow us to transfer the save over the network with a content encoding that can leverage the browser's natively implemented brotli decompression engine, which is faster at inflating than our Wasm zip decompression while having a much better compression ratio.
 - **wasm-compress**: Wasm package that takes in a byte array and compresses it
 - **wasm-{{game}}**: Wasm packages dedicated to translating the Rust logic into a Wasm (ie: browser) environment.
 Each game is a separate package so that users don't need to pay the cost of downloading the logic for every game if they only ever analzye one game.